Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Empirical Studies

 \subsection{Bayesian Logistic Regression}

-We next study variational inference in fitting a Bayesian logistic regression model to a real dataset of cardiac arrhythmia in the patients \citep{Dua_2019}.\footnote{See more details of the experiment and the dataset in \Cref{sec:empirical-logistic}.} The goal of the logistic regression is to infer the probability of presence of cardiac arrhythmia in patients.
+We next study variational inference in a Bayesian logistic regression task on a real dataset of cardiac arrhythmia in the patients.\footnote{See more details of the experiment and the dataset in \Cref{sec:empirical-logistic}.} The goal of the logistic regression is to infer the probability of presence of cardiac arrhythmia in patients.

-\parhead{Experimental setup.} We preprocess the data to project the original feature space into a subspace with dimension $d = 110$, so as to effectively capture the covariance structure of the dataset. $Z$-score normalization is performed to standardize features for performance and convergence concerns.
-A binary target variable is then introduced based on the presence of different types of cardiac arrhythmia.

-We first learn the mean parameter $\mu$ and then fix $\mu$ and learn $\mathcal{N}(\mu, \Omega^{-1})$ in the Gaussian inferential model $\mathcal{Q}_p$, which is the crux of the estimation problem and our focus.
+\parhead{Experimental setup.} We first learn the mean parameter $\mu$ and then fix $\mu$ and learn $\mathcal{N}(\mu, \Omega^{-1})$ in the Gaussian inferential model $\mathcal{Q}_p$, which is the crux of the estimation problem and our focus.
 We also adopt a prior distribution of $\N(\mu, \beta \mI_d)$, with some positive constant $\beta$, over the logistic regression parameter $\theta$.
-Applying the low-rank variational inferencial model with the same parameterization as $\Omega^{(t)} = \alpha \mI_d + U^{(t)} \Lambda \lrp{U^{(t)}}^\rT$, we again run \Cref{alg:General} to sequentially optimize the learnable parameters - eigenvector matrix $U$ and diagonal matrix $\Lambda$ composed of eigenvalues.
+Applying the low-rank variational inferencial model with the same parameterization as $\Omega^{(t)} = \alpha \mI_d + U^{(t)} \Lambda \lrp{U^{(t)}}^\rT$, we again run \Cref{alg:General} to sequentially optimize the learnable parameters: unitary matrix $U$ and diagonal matrix $\Lambda$.
 In this experiment, we fix the number of stochastic gradient samples $N = 5000$ in \Cref{alg:General} due to the higher variance in samples of the gradient log posterior as compared to the Gaussian case.

 To evaluate the effectiveness of the low-rank Gaussian inferential model in variational inference, we use a long run of the No-U-Turn Sampler (NUTS) \citep{hoffman2014nuts} with multiple Markov chains to obtain a baseline estimate $\Omega^*$ of the posterior precision given the dataset.
-We evaluate the distance between the baseline $\Omega^*$ and the precision matrix $\Omega$ returned by variational approximation, via measuring the Frobenius norm difference $\lrn{\Omega-\Omega^*}_F$ in logarithmic magnitude, for both the mean-field inferential model and the low-rank Gaussian inferential model with rank $p=4, 8, 16, 32$.
+We evaluate the distance between the baseline $\Omega^*$ and the precision matrix $\Omega$ returned by variational approximation, via measuring the Frobenius norm difference $\lrn{\Omega-\Omega^*}_F$, for both the mean-field inferential model and the low-rank Gaussian model with rank $p=4, 8, 16, 32$.

-\parhead{Results.} \Cref{fig:Logistic_Regression} compares the convergence behaviors of variational approximation under inferential models of different ranks.
-Results are averaged over 30 random seeds, with each optimized over $6000$ training epochs, reported along with the $95 \%$ confidence interval respectively.